lpsinger/gwcelery/doc/design.rst

 1.  **Message Broker**

     Routes and distributes Celery task messages and stores results of tasks for later retrieval.
-See `Choosing a Broker`_ in the Celery manual for more details.
-For technical reasons, we use a Redis_ broker.
+See :ref:`celery:celerytut-broker` in the Celery manual for more details.
+For technical reasons, we use a :ref:`Redis
+    <celery:broker-redis>` broker.

 2.  **Celery Beat**

     Scheduler for periodic tasks (the Celery equivalent of cron jobs).
-For more information, see `Periodic Tasks`_ in the Celery manual.
+For more information, see :ref:`celery:guide-beat` in the Celery manual.

 3.  **Monitoring Console** (optional)

-    You can optionally run Flower_, a web monitoring console for Celery.
+    You can optionally run :ref:`Flower <celery:monitoring-flower>`, a web monitoring console for Celery.

 4.  **OpenMP Worker**